venasolutions/bosk/docs/guide.md

 2. The `MongoDriver` will send the update to MongoDB, and then receive a change event and forward it to the bosk's local driver
 3. The local driver will update the in-memory state tree

+(The local driver doesn't appear in a `DriverStack`.
+It is implicitly at the bottom of every stack.)

 Later on, this could even be extended by sandwiching the `MongoDriver` between two `LoggingDriver` instances, in order to log events submitted to and received from `MongoDriver`: